 To improve adverse event reporting, there must be a focus on transparency and accountability.
 This includes promoting a culture of openness in research institutions, providing clear reporting guidelines, and establishing mechanisms to protect whistleblowers who report adverse events.

-Reporting adverse events in researchis not only an ethical imperative but also a legal and regulatory requirement.
-It is a critical component of ensuring participant safety and maintaining the integrity of research.
 By understanding the types of adverse events, complying with the regulatory framework, following the reporting process diligently, and addressing the challenges, the research community can work together to enhance the reporting of adverse events and ultimately improve the quality and safety of research involving human participants.